Home » Odds » Sugar Bowl

 Sugar Bowl betting

-Underdogs have fared well recently in the Sugar Bowl.
-Aside from Baylor in 2021, Georgia in 2019 and Texas in 2018 were underdogs that won their game outright.
-The last two Sugar Bowls to be a semifinal game (2020, 2017) saw favorites both win and cover, neither of which were particularly close.
+Underdogs fared well recently in the Sugar Bowl.
+Aside from Washington in 2023, Baylor in 2021, Georgia in 2019 and Texas in 2018 were underdogs that won their game outright.
+The last three Sugar Bowls to be a semifinal game (2023, 2020, 2017) saw favorites all three win and cover.

 In the first-ever CFP, No. 1 Alabama was favored over No. 4 Ohio State by 7.5 points, a game which Ohio State won outright thanks to an 85-yard TD run by Ezekiel Elliott, dubbed "85 Yards Through The Heart Of The South."
 The Buckeyes would go on to win the National Championship that season.

-Six of the last seven Sugar Bowl games went under their point total, with the exception being the 2020 CFP semifinal between Ohio State and Clemson.
+Six of the last nine Sugar Bowl games went under their point total.

 Sugar Bowl results and betting history